wdmg/yii2-api/README.md

     ?>

 # Status and version [in progress development]
+* v.1.2.3 - Bugfix, routing and refactoring
 * v.1.2.2 - Update Yii2 version
-* v.1.2.1 - Send access token with HTTP-headers